 Disclaimer: Unlike facial tanners, which often contain pricey anti-aging ingredients, bronzing the body is about covering surface area.
-Just as you have to use different moisturizers for your face and your body, you should do the same with self-tanner.
-These products are for below the neck only.
+Just as you usually use different moisturizers for your face and your body, you should do the same with self-tanner.
+These products are for below the neck only, unless specifically designed so.

 The Best Drugstore Self-tanner

 L’Oréal Paris’s coconut scent is good, and the product delivers quality results at a fraction of the price.
 The water-based liquid pumps out as a white mousse and sinks in quickly without streaking or sticking to dry skin.
-It takes about eight hours to fully develop, so I used it before bed and was pleased with a subtle glow in the morning.
-In warm weather I’d definitely apply this daily for several days to build up the color.
+It takes about eight hours to fully develop, but you can use it before bed for a subtle glow in the morning.
+In warm weather, try applying it daily for several days to build up the color.

 The Best-Smelling Self-tanner

 This solid coconut balm smells like tropical heaven, transforming from a thick paste into an oil the moment it hits the skin.
 Be sure to read the fine print on the tub advising to “Apply sparingly.”
-I over-applied and had to blot the excess with a damp paper towel before I could get dressed.
+You may have to blot the excess with a damp paper towel before getting dressed otherwise.
 While the formula does not contain a bronze color guide, the clear glossy sheen ensures you don’t miss a spot.
-The color took about six hours to show up, and the deeply moisturizing blend left my skin with a supple glow that’s usually reserved for vacation.
+The color took about six hours to show up, and the deeply moisturizing blend resulted in a supple glow that’s usually reserved for vacation.

 The Best Easy Self-tanner